MSUSEL/msusel-pique-csharp-sec/README.md

 ### Model Derivation
 First the model must be configured in the `src/main/resources/pique-csharp-sec.properties` file.
 Then, the model must be derived using a benchmark repository.
 This is done by running the `src/main/java/piquecsharpsec/runnable/QualityModelDeriver.java` file.

-### Binary Analysis
+### Project Evaluator
-Finally, the `src/main/java/piquecsharpsec/runnable/SingleProjectEvaluator.java` file may be run to analyze a binary.
+Finally, the `src/main/java/piquecsharpsec/runnable/SingleProjectEvaluator.java` file may be run to analyze a C# source code project.
 This will produce output in the `/out` folder.
 This can also be done through running the .jar file produced when the project is built.

 ## Notes